superctr/QuattroPlay/readme.md

 The makefile is tested on Linux Mint, Ubuntu and Windows (using MSYS).

 The program works on macOS, but you might have to do modifications to the makefile.
 I can't help you there.

-For Windows, <s>you can also use the codeblocks project file</s> please use the makefile.

 ## Usage